 Guinea-Bissau is diverse in terms of natural habitat, resources, and ethnical and religious composition of its resilient social fabric, which lays a solid foundation for development.
 Youth (15-35) make up 50% of the population, representing an opportunity for social and economic change as young women and men can meaningfully contribute as agents of change, political actors, innovators, entrepreneurs, and peacebuilders.
 Large gender inequalities, including access to land, credit and other resources, and digital gender divide persist, depriving women of rights and opportunities and hampering development.
 Vulnerable employment is 76% of total employment and 84% of female employment (2020).
 Poverty is persistently high, with an estimated 70% of the population (50% women) living below the poverty line and an HDI ranking of 175 out of 189 countries.
 Two in every three Bissau-Guinean citizens suffer from multidimensional poverty.

 Despite its diverse marine and terrestrial ecosystems, Guinea-Bissau has yet to explore its true potential as a Small Island Developing State (SIDS).
 The UN Common Country Analysis (CCA) indicated that natural resources, its rich terrestrial and marine biodiversity, accessible to the local population, have already been affected by climate pressure and weak governance.
-Political and institutional instability the country’s development.
-The country’s legal framework gaps have been exploited to encrust political instability.
-Military engagement in political and economic spheres contribute to fragility, weakening state legitimacy, rule of law and institutional capacity.
-The protection provided by a political, economic, and military elite network for cocaine and other forms of trafficking poses severe challenges in the fight against transnational organized crime.
-Proximity to Sahel and regional dynamics deepen these trends.
+Political instability, institutional weakness , partially due to military engagement in political and economic spheres, and corruption hamper the country’s development and poses challenges in the fight against transnational organized crime.
+Legal framework gaps are exploited to encrust political instability. .
+Regional dynamics deepen these trends.
 Economic growth has potential yet lacks diversification and suffers from a high degree of informality.
 While endowed with renewable energy resources, only 29% of the population has access to electricity and 1% to clean cooking fuels.

 According to the Global Health Security Index, the country has the second most fragile health system in the world and one of the highest infection rates of HIV/AIDS - particularly among women, malaria, and tuberculosis in the ECOWAS region.
 The spread of COVID-19 exacerbated existing structural weaknesses and vulnerabilities.
 The long-term restrictive measures that coincided with the peak harvest of cashew in 2020 and disruptions in global supply chains impacted livelihoods and food security, pushing thousands of people further into poverty, particularly women.